Hope College, B.A.

 Regularly blogging on thegospelcoalition.com, DeYoung also has been invited as a keynote speaker to numerous conferences and lectures including Together For the Gospel, The Gospel Coalition, The Shepherd’s Conference, and many more.
 He has published a dozen books for adults and children, including Just Do Something and The Biggest Story.
 His book, Crazy Busy: A Mercifully Short Book About a Big Problem, was named the 2014 Evangelical Christian Publishers Association Book of the Year.
 In addition, Christianity Today has awarded Book of the Year honors to three of his books in 2009, 2010, and 2013.
 World Magazine named What Does the Bible Really Teach About Homosexuality? one of its 2015 Books of the Year.

-DeYoung and his wife Trisha are the parents of eight children.
+DeYoung and his wife Trisha are the parents of nine children.

 - The Biggest Story: How the Snake Crusher Brings Us Back to the Garden (Crossway, 2015), illustrated by Don Clark